Anser (bird)

-The waterfowl genus Anser includes the grey geese and the white geese.
-It belongs to the true geese and swan subfamily (Anserinae).
+Anser is a waterfowl genus that includes the grey geese and the white geese.
+It belongs to the true goose and swan subfamily of Anserinae under the family of Anatidae.
 The genus has a Holarctic distribution, with at least one species breeding in any open, wet habitats in the subarctic and cool temperate regions of the Northern Hemisphere in summer.
-Some also breed further south, reaching into warm temperate regions.
-They mostly migrate south in winter, typically to regions in the temperate zone between the January 0 °C (32 °F) to 5 °C (41 °F) isotherms.
+Some also breed farther south, reaching into warm temperate regions.
+They mostly migrate south in winter, typically to regions in the temperate zone between the January 0 °C (32 °F) and 5 °C (41 °F) isotherms.

+The genus contains 11 living species.

+Description

+The species of this genus span nearly the whole range of true goose shapes and sizes.
+The largest are the bean, greylag and swan geese at up to around 4 kg in weight (with domestic forms far exceeding this), and the smallest are the lesser white-fronted and Ross's geese, which range from about 1.3 to 2.3 kg.